 Each victim can stay a maximum of three months.
-During the stay, the victim must demonstrate willingness to work towards resolution of her issues—actively seeking alternative accommodation, job, etc. The shelter reserves the right to evict at any time when it is felt that the victim is not taking ownership of her own problems or there is undesirable behaviour on the part of the victim.
+During the stay, the victim must demonstrate a willingness to work towards the resolution of her issues—actively seeking alternative accommodation, jobs, etc. The shelter reserves the right to evict at any time when it is felt that the victim is not taking ownership of her own problems or there is undesirable behaviour on the part of the victim.

 - Canned goods (Corned beef, luncheon meat, sardines, beans, mushroom, soup, tuna)